Our Response to COVID-19

 - Listen to and work with community stakeholders to address issues at a local level

-As cases of COVID-19 accelerate in Africa, our priority is to respond to the social and economic implications and help vulnerable children, families and communities now and in the long-term.
+Our priority is to respond to the social and economic implications and help vulnerable children, families and communities now and in the long-term.
 Find out more below…

 The impact of COVID-19 on the vulnerable children we are working with in Southern and Eastern Africa is severe.
 They already face huge challenges, but with this crisis comes disruption to their education, weakened food and income security, and an increased risk that their rights will be violated.
 High poverty levels in their communities and low-income in their households are amplifying their vulnerability.